 - Full view of consumer and business accounts

-- ML-powered decisions enriched by proprietary and partner data sources
+- Built-in analytics enriched by proprietary and partner data sources

 - Proactive risk controls that surface inconsistencies earlier